ihdavids/orgextended/README.md

   The full documentation for this plugin can be found at: [Docs](https://github.com/ihdavids/orgextended_docs)

-  The full documentation for this plugin can be found at: [Docs](https://github.com/ihdavids/orgextended_docs)

 # Thank You
   I have shamelessly built this plugin on the backs of some excellent plugins and libraries.